paradisec-archive/digitising_manuscripts/index.md

 | Bits/Channel | 16 bit           | 8 bit          | 8 bit        | use 8 bit .jpgs |
 | Colour mode | RGB (Adobe RGB (1998) | RGB       | RGB          | use RGB .jpgs |

+>**Note:** The above 72 dpi figure for the raw image is not very telling as to the image quality.
+The quality actually has to do with pixel dimension.
+If you wish to read up on why dpi can be a tricky standard, take a look at this article: [The myth of dpi](http://www.rideau-info.com/photos/mythdpi.html) More about image size (pixel dimension) below in the workflow and remote capture settings.
 ----------

 ## Equipment used in this guide